Google Updates, Internet Marketing, News,

 - CRM data from Customer Match

 Critics are saying that Google is reinforcing the walls of their secured walled garden.
 This is an effort to make YouTube a much harder platform for the video marketers.
+But, with the support of proper video marketing services, it can’t be tough.

 It is still a matter of argument whether pixels and cookies can still make a place in the video marketing world or not.
 If Google shifts its focus and allows advertisers to maintain a better campaign and measuring technique, then there is a chance that Third-Party Pixel will again come into the field.